 One of the most unusual examples of a businessman musician is Warren Buffet.
 The Berkshire Hathaway CEO and chairman, who has been investing since he was just 11 years old, spends his free time playing the ukulele.

 The “Wizard of Omaha” started playing in college to impress a girl.
 It didn’t work, but we’re confident that this billionaire and one of the richest people in the world no longer feels like a loser.

-To see whether he’s as good with the ukulele as he is with money, click here.
+To see whether he’s as good with the ukulele as he is with money, watch the video above.

 5. Meditation and Yoga